Instrument Validity for Heterogeneous Causal Effects: Empirical Application

 We revisit one empirical example discussed by \citet{kitagawa2015test} to show the performance of the proposed test in practice.
 The example is from \citet{NBERw4483}, who used college proximity as an instrument of years of schooling to study the causal link between education and earnings.
 The data are from the Young Men Cohort of the National Longitudinal Survey.
 In the original study of \citet{NBERw4483}, the educational level $D$ is a multivalued treatment variable, while \citet{kitagawa2015test} treated it as a binary treatment variable $T$ with $T=1\{D\ge 16\}$.
 The results of the test of \citet{kitagawa2015test} showed that the instrument was not valid when no covariates were controlled.

 We use the originally defined treatment variable $D$ to reconduct the test.
 Specifically, the treatment $D$ is education attainment observed in 1976 (the variable ``ed76''), the instrument $Z$ is whether an individual grew up near a 4-year college (the variable ``nearc4''), and the outcome is log wage observed in 1976 (the variable ``lwage76'') in the data set.
 The available sample size is 3010.
 We follow the setup in Section \ref{sec.multi D and Z} with $\mathcal{D}=\{1,2,\ldots,18\}$ and $\mathcal{Z}=\{0,1\}$.
 The instrument $Z=1$ implies that an individual grew up near a 4-year college. {Table} \ref{tab:ApplicationCard} shows the $p$-values obtained from our test using each measure $\nu$.
-From these results we conclude that we do not reject the validity of instrument $Z$.
+From these results, we conclude that we do not reject the validity of instrument $Z$.
+In Section \ref{sec.choice of xi}, we show more results by using application-based simulations to choose $\Xi$ and $\nu$.
+The results are similar to those in Table \ref{tab:ApplicationCard}.

 The testable implication used by \citet{kitagawa2015test} for binary $T$ is that

 for all closed intervals $B$.
 The inequalities in \eqref{eq.testable implication application} are equivalent to the following for all closed intervals $B$: